choonghyunryu/dlookr/README.md

 ##### Collaboration with dplyr

-The following example imputes the outliers of the `Price` variable, and then calculates the arithmetic mean for each level of `US`.
+The following example imputes the outliers of the `Price` variable and then calculates the arithmetic mean for each level of `US`.
 In this case, `dplyr` is used, and it is easily interpreted logically using pipes.